How To Check If A Website Was Built Using WordPress

 Internet Explorer / Edge, go to View > Source > Debugger.

-If you prefer the copy and paste approach, you can use an online tool such as Built With or IsItWP to check if a website was built with WordPress.
+If you prefer the copy and paste approach, you can use an online tool such as Built With or IsItWP to check if a website was built using WordPress.

-To get started, go to the homepage of the website in question and simply copy it’s domain.
+To get started, go to the homepage of the website in question and copy its domain.

-Next, go to your preferred online tool’s website and paste the domain into the search bar and hit “Lookup”.
+Next, go to your preferred online tool’s website and paste the domain into the search bar and click “Lookup.”

 The tool will then tell you if the website is using WordPress or not, as well as other useful behind the scenes information.

-Browser extensions work similarly to the online tools mentioned above, without the hassle of repetitive work and are very simple to install.
-If you regularly need to check for WP sites, then this is the tool for you.
+Browser extensions work similarly to the online tools mentioned above, without the hassle of repetitive work.
+If you regularly need to check for WordPress sites, then this simple to install tool is for you.

 You can install different extensions depending on your browser.
 If you’re using Google Chrome, install Library Sniffer by clicking “Add to Chrome.”
 For FireFox, install Built With by clicking “download.”
-Once the extensions are installed, they will pop up next to the search bar at the very top of the browser you’re using.
+After installing these, you will see them pop up next to the search bar at the top of the browser you’re using.

-All you do next is go to the website you want to check and look at what pops up in place of the extension icon.
-If the website is powered by WordPress, a little ‘W’ icon will pop up next to the website’s domain.
+Next, go to the website you want to check and look at what pops up in the place of the extension icon.
+If the website is using WordPress, a little ‘W’ icon will appear next to the website’s domain.

 If you’re unsure of the identity of the icon, just move your mouse over the icon and the CMS’s name will appear.